 Initial greetings are formal and reserved.
 Romanians are known for their hospitality, but that doesn’t mean that a foreigner will be welcomed as part of the family right from the start.
-Usually, it’s common to shake hands, regardless if you’re a man or a woman and direct eye contact is appreciated.
-Some older Romanians are used to kiss a woman’s hand when meeting them, as part of showing their courtsey.
+Usually, it’s common to shake hands, regardless of if you’re a man or a woman and direct eye contact is appreciated.
+Some older Romanians are used to kissing a woman’s hand when meeting them, as part of showing their courtesy.
 However, foreign men are not expected to do the same when meeting local women.

 Hugs and kisses are something common, especially once you’ve established a closer connection.
 Romanians usually adopt the European custom of kissing someone on both cheeks when they greet each other.
 Keep in mind, that you shouldn’t be the one who initiates a kiss on the cheek and it’s something that you should let your Romanian friends decide if they show this kind of affection, once a certain level of intimacy is reached.

 People are addressed by their honorific title, Mr. (Domnul) and Mrs. (Doamna) and their surname, but on informal occasions, a first name basis is acceptable.
 People who have a closer relationship also use honorific titles and first names.

 If you’re invited to someone’s house to have a meal, proper etiquette requires you to bring a small gift, like flowers, chocolate, or a bottle of liquor, but it’s not mandatory.
 It’s the same as in Western culture when guests bring small gifts for the host of a party.
 When offering flowers, usually to women, make sure that you don’t offer an even number of flowers.
 Bouquets with an even number of flowers are used for funerals.

 If you visit a family with small children, consider bringing some treats for them and this will be a much-appreciated gesture.